 - Strengthening the role of the science and mission agencies in guiding and participating in implementation of a Federal Strategic Plan for STEM Education and ensuring that stakeholder groups have input into significant decisions regarding implementation (Sec.202); - Strengthening Federal STEM education programs and research at all levels of education by: - o Developing grand challenges to help focus Federal education research (Sec.
-203); - o Establishing an ARPA-ED to accelerate R&D on educational technologies (Sec.
-204); - o Examining the role that arts and design (STEAM) can play in improving STEM learning (Sec.
-206); - o Strengthening the role of NSF in informal STEM education (Sec.
-327); - Updating NSF's Math and Science Partnerships Program to ensure that it covers all areas of STEM, including computer science (Sec.
-325); - O Providing grants to increase the number and quality of students receiving undergraduate degrees in STEM, including at community colleges (Sec.
-323); and - Ensuring that Federal programs provide graduate students with opportunities to develop the full set of skills required to succeed in diverse STEM careers (Sec.
+203); - Examining the role that arts and design (STEAM) can play in improving STEM learning (Sec.
+204); - o Strengthening the role of NSF in informal STEM education (Sec.
+327); - O Updating NSF's Math and Science Partnerships Program to ensure that it covers all areas of STEM, including computer science (Sec.
+325); - o Providing grants to increase the number and quality of students receiving undergraduate degrees in STEM, including at community colleges (Sec.
+323); and - o Ensuring that Federal programs provide graduate students with opportunities to develop the full set of skills required to succeed in diverse STEM careers (Sec.
 322). - Increasing participation by women and minorities in STEM fields to strengthen and diversify the STEM workforce by: - Ensuring that smaller institutions, including minority-serving institutions, are integrated more fully into research partnerships with research universities (Sec.
 306); - Promoting data-driven research on the participation and trajectories of women and underrepresented minorities in STEM so that policy makers and institutions can design the most effective policies and practices to reduce barriers (Sec.
 214, 216, 218); - o Providing grants to implement or expand research-based practices targeted specifically to increasing the recruitment and retention of minority students and faculty (Sec.
-220, 221); - O Developing consistent federal policies for recipients of federal research awards who have caregiving responsibilities (Sec.
+220, 221); - Developing consistent federal policies for recipients of federal research awards who have caregiving responsibilities (Sec.
 216); and - Promulgating best practices to minimize the effects of implicit bias in the review of federal research grants and enhance the recruitment and retention of women and minorities in academic and government STEM research careers (Sec.
 215, 217).